Call Today! 888-234-8376

 Lastly, the insurance company may also decide to look at an applicant’s medical records where a history of alcohol abuse may have been noted in the past.

 When trying to determine what an insurance company considers “alcoholic”, that determination will usually be based upon:

 - Have you ever sought treatment for alcoholism?

 - Has your doctor ever recommended treatment for alcohol abuse?

 - Does your blood work indicate that you may have an issue with alcohol?

-If you’ve answered “Yes” to any of these questions, then in the eyes of an insurance industry you’re probably going to be considered someone who has a history of alcohol abuse or what they would consider a "recovering alcoholic" if you are no longer using alcohol.
+If the answer is “Yes” to any of these questions, then in the eyes of an insurance industry you’re probably going to be considered someone who has a history of alcohol abuse or what they would consider a "recovering alcoholic" if you are no longer using alcohol.

-So Can I Get Life Insurance with a history of alcohol abuse or not?!?!
+Can I get life insurance with a history of alcohol abuse?

 Short answer… Yes, you can get life insurance as a recovering alcoholic.